awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.DW.md

 + Teradata: `aws_teradata_ext`
 + Vertica: `aws_vertica_ext`

-For more information, see [Using the AWS SCT extension pack](CHAP_ExtensionPack.md)\.
+For more information, see [Using AWS SCT extension packs](CHAP_ExtensionPack.md)\.

 ### Python libraries<a name="CHAP_Converting.DW.SaveAndApply.Py"></a>

 To create custom functions in Amazon Redshift, you use the Python language\.
 Use the AWS SCT extension pack to install python libraries for your Amazon Redshift database\.
-For more information, see [Using the AWS SCT extension pack](CHAP_ExtensionPack.md)\.
+For more information, see [Using AWS SCT extension packs](CHAP_ExtensionPack.md)\.